D Line (Los Angeles Metro): Extension to Westwood

-Metro is constructing a major extension of the D line to Mid-Wilshire, Beverly Hills, Century City, and Westwood.
-The new project is called the D Line Extension (formerly the Westside Subway Extension), and the first phase broke ground on November 7, 2014.
-Metro released the Final Environmental Impact Report (FEIR) on March 19, 2012, and the first phase of the project (to Wilshire/La Cienega) was approved by Metro's Board of Directors on April 26, 2012.
-Notice to proceed was issued to Tutor Perini on April 26, 2017 for phase two from Wilshire/La Cienega station to Century City station.
+Metro is constructing a major extension of the D Line to Beverly Hills, Century City, and Westwood.
+The new project is called the D Line Extension (formerly the Westside Subway Extension), and Section 1 broke ground on November 7, 2014.
+Metro released the final environmental impact report (FEIR) on March 19, 2012, and Section 1 of the project (to Wilshire/La Cienega station) was approved by Metro's Board of Directors on April 26, 2012.
+Notice to proceed was issued to Tutor Perini on April 26, 2017 for Section 2 from Wilshire/La Cienega station to Century City station.

 In Beverly Hills, there was public opposition to the D Line Extension, led by school board president Lisa Korbatov.
-The opposition existed because of the subway tunnel's route beneath Beverly Hills High School, and Korbatov and Beverly Hills residents were concerned about student safety issues posed by such a tunnel.
-Korbatov gathered around 5,300 signed petitions to send to President Donald Trump, urging him and Transportation Secretary Elaine Chao to withhold federal funding from the project.
+The opposition existed because of the subway tunnel's route beneath Beverly Hills High School, and Korbatov and Beverly Hills residents were concerned about student safety issues allegedly posed by such a tunnel.
+Korbatov gathered around 5,300 signed petitions to send to U.S. President Donald Trump, urging him and Transportation Secretary Elaine Chao to withhold federal funding from the project.
 Metro ultimately won in court, but Korbatov and the school district sued in state and federal court over environmental concerns for the project.
 Tunneling eventually completed in Beverly Hills in early 2022 with no issues underneath the high school.

-Construction is now underway for all three phases of the extension, which is expected to open in segments between 2026 and 2027.
+Construction is currently underway for the extension, which is expected to open in three sections between 2026 and 2027.
+Section 1 from Wilshire/Western station to Wilshire/La Cienega station opened on May 8, 2026 to much fanfare.

-Proposed Arts District Extension
+Proposed Arts District station

 Metro officials have proposed extending service on the eastern side of the D Line, allowing subway cars to continue past Union Station to service the Arts District neighborhood east of Downtown Los Angeles.
 D Line trains pass through Union Station, exit through a portal at Ducommun Street, and stop in the Arts District when they go to and from the Division 20 yard for maintenance and storage.
-Proposals have included either station at 6th Street or two stations, one at 6th Street and one at 1st Street.
+Proposals have included either one station at 6th Street or two stations, with the second one at 1st Street.
 In 2018, the Metro board approved a $500,000 expense to undertake pre-design activities, prepare an Environmental Impact Report and conduct public engagement for a potential station at 6th Street.
 However, it is unclear whether Metro can raise the millions of dollars of funding needed to build the proposed station.
 One possible solution is a new tax district implemented by the City of Los Angeles that would tax a portion of property value increases in the downtown area and transfer those funds to Metro to help build the station.
 A draft environmental impact report for the extension and station at 6th Street was undertaken beginning in March 2021.